 - Complete transfer credit review during the admissions process to identify which courses may be eligible for challenge.
 Students who are applying for transfer credit reviews must sign the “NCNM Transfer of Credit Agreement” form upon admission to the college.
 Transfer credits will not be considered after matriculation.

-- Submit a “Transfer/Challenge Exam” form obtained from the registrar, and submit this to the associate dean of academic progress and the instructor (to which the challenge exam is related) for approval.
+- Obtain a “Transfer/Challenge Exam” form from the registrar, and submit this to the associate dean of academic progress and the instructor (to which the challenge exam is related) for approval.
 Once permission is obtained, the associate dean of academic progress will facilitate arrangements for the student to take the challenge exam.

 - Take the challenge exam prior to the offering of the course that is being challenged, with the exam taken, graded, and the grade submitted to the registrar no fewer than two weeks prior to the start of the quarter in which the course is offered.